RichardAth/Projects/BigIntCalculator/readme.txt

 used.

  Dynamic linking does work  but a separate function pointer for each libpari function used has to be set up.
- So far this has been used to calculate the Hurwitz-Kronecker class number.
+ This has been used to calculate the Hurwitz-Kronecker class number.
  The PARI function is very fast, although the algorithm used is a bit mind-blowing.
  A fast method to calculate R3 based on this has also been developed.
 (The original method is desparately slow for numbers of any significant size)

- Now also uses Pari library to calculate the class number, Ramanujan's tau function, and Stirling numbers (first & second kind)

  As an experiment, a feature was added to use Parilib's factor function to factorise larger numbers.
 It turns out to be generally somewhat slower than the built-in ECM and SIQS factorisation.

  Similarly to using YAFU or Msieve for factorisation, Pari factorisation is turned on by PARI ON and off by PARI OFF commands.

  The pari stack is initialised if it is required but is NOT closed except by a PARI CLOSE command.
 (There is no need for a PARI OPEN command; it's done automatically if required)

  Added 2023